 The donation of eggs (as well as sperm) is permitted in Italy.
 It is anonymous and accessible to infertile heterosexual couples.
-The rule of donor anonymity means that both recipients and donor-conceived children are not allowed to know the donor identity.
+The rule of donor anonymity means that both recipients and donor-conceived children are not allowed to know the donor’s identity.
 Only for child health reasons, the relevant data can only be communicated to healthcare professionals involved and treating the child, not patients.
-Otherwise, the only information that is routinely revealed by the clinic includes donor’s age, race, physical characteristics (weight, height, eye and hair colour), blood type and Rh factor.
+Otherwise, the only information that the clinic routinely reveals includes the donor’s age, race, physical characteristics (weight, height, eye and hair colour), blood type and Rh factor.
 Donors and recipients are phenotype-matched.
 In most cases, the patient’s maximum age accepted for egg donation treatment is 50 years old.

 Egg donors in Italy